Magic Lemon Bars

 The Lemon Tek Filling

 In a large bowl, whisk together:

 - 1.5 cups (300g) white sugar

 - ¼ cup (30g) flour

 Once the mixture is combined, pour this over the still warm, pre-baked crust.
 Bake again for 15-20 minutes, or until the filling is fully set.

 Allow the lemon bars to cool completely before slicing.
 The fridge can help accelerate this process once initially cooled.

 Delicious lemon bars that have a special kick.
-This recipe can be used for normal bars of course, be sure to keep both carefully labelled.
+This recipe can be used for normal bars of course, be sure to keep both carefully labeled.
 Eaten on an empty stomach, these bars shouldn’t induce nausea or significantly diminish the experience.
-The heat may degrade the active substances slightly; however the acidity of the lemon filling may amplify the experience akin to the “lemon tek.”
+The heat may degrade the active substances slightly; however, the acidity of the lemon filling may amplify the experience, akin to the “lemon tek.”

 From the Flower Hour Podcast: "With all the buzz about psychedelic startups in Canada, I wanted to get a more nuanced perspective on this exciting new space, so I went right to the source.
 Roderick MacDonald and Dessy Pavlova of Psillow, drop some knowledge about...